 28 (844) Jake Goihl.
 C/RHH.
 Age 22.

-Goihl hit poorly, never batting over .160 in two years and was released this in March of 2017.
+Goihl hit poorly, never batting over .160 in two years and was released this past March.

 29 (874) Christian Meister.
 RHP.
 Age 21.

-Meister had decent stuff, but a lack of command (40 walks in 53 innings in 2016) kept him from breaking out.
-He also was released in March of 2017.
+Meister had decent stuff, but a lack of command (40 walks in 53 innings last year) kept him from breaking out.
+He was released this past March.

 36 (1084) Ryan Colegate.
 RHP.
 Age 21.

-Released: 4 (Devon Stewart, Ryan Perez, Jake Goihl, Christian Meister, Billy Strode, Jonas Wyatt, Todd Isaacs, Ryan Colegate)
+Released: 4 (Devon Stewart, Ryan Perez, Jake Goihl, Christian Meister)